 David Stein, Withersworldwide: People have been doing it for quite some time.
-From a tax planning point of view, there are a number of technical rules that come into play so it can be a bit complicated.
+From a tax planning point of view, there are a number of technical rules that come into play, so it can be a bit complicated.
 But the structures themselves, at the end of the day, can be relatively simple in terms of implementation.
 In terms of why people do it, it's really about taking an asset that has high growth potential and the ability to be valued on a current basis at a relatively low number relative to where it might go in the future.
+And carried interest is a perfect example of that kind of asset.